mbarnig/Marylux-648-TTS-Corpus/README.md

 ```
 ### International Phonetic Alphabet
 In the past an alphabetic system of phonetic notation has been used for TTS voice synthesis.
-The first pseudo-standards [Kirshenbaum](https://en.wikipedia.org/wiki/Kirshenbaum) or [SAMPA](https://en.wikipedia.org/wiki/SAMPA) for the phonetic notation have been progressively replaced by the [International Phonetic Alphabet](https://en.wikipedia.org/wiki/International_Phonetic_Alphabet) (IPA), based primarily on the Latin script.
+The first pseudo-standards for the phonetic notation, for example [Kirshenbaum](https://en.wikipedia.org/wiki/Kirshenbaum) and [SAMPA](https://en.wikipedia.org/wiki/SAMPA), have been progressively replaced by the [International Phonetic Alphabet](https://en.wikipedia.org/wiki/International_Phonetic_Alphabet) (IPA), based primarily on the Latin script.
 To generate the phonemes from letters, a conversion program is required.
 Initially these programs have been rule based.
 Currently these converters, called g2p (grapheme to phoneme) models, are also trained by deep machine learning.
 An [automatic phonetic transcription tool for Luxembourgish](http://engelmann.uni.lu/transcription/), created by [Peter Gilles](https://wwwfr.uni.lu/recherche/fhse/dhum/people/peter_gilles), is available at the [luxembourgish web portal](https://infolux.uni.lu) of the [University of Luxembourg](https://wwwfr.uni.lu).

 figure 11
 ![infolux](https://github.com/mbarnig/Marylux-648-TTS-Corpus/blob/main/pictures/infolux-transcription.png)